Chicago Genealogy – Jewish Chicago Resources continues my series of posts on Chicago genealogy research.

 The JGSI is a non-profit organization dedicated to helping members collect, preserve, and perpetuate the records and history of their ancestors.
 They serve as a resource for the worldwide community to research their Chicago area Jewish roots.
 Call (847) 679-1995 for additional information.

+And of course you can also search the big genealogy sites for their Jewish Chicago resources.
 So that’s it for Chicago Genealogy: Jewish Chicago Resources for today.
 Please let me know if there are other Chicago Jewish resources to include.